The Low-Down on the 2025 Fasnacht

-Considering what a HUGE event it is, it ended up being another mostly peaceful festival with only very few disturbances, as the organizers and public services report.
+Considering what a HUGE event it is, Fasnacht ended up being another mostly peaceful festival with only very few disturbances, as the organizers and public services report.

 So, while public services certainly were kept busy, these statistics demonstrate that overall the Basel Fasnacht is a safe and peaceful tradition and an event that you definitely should experience at least once!

-Of course, the event was less peaceful for the public works department, whose workers for 3 days had to work late at night or early in the morning to clear the roads in the town center from bottles, cups, boxes—and above all, tons and tons of Räppli (confetti) so that by 6:00, the first trams could pass through the town center again.
-On Thursday morning, after the official “Endstreich” at 4:00, about 280 workers with 110 vehicles were busy with brooms, shovels, large and small street sweepers of all kinds, small trucks, and even snowplows to clear the main streets.
-Overall, they removed over 230 tons of trash!
+Of course, the event was less peaceful for the public works department, whose workers had to work late at night or early in the morning for those three days to clear the roads in the town center from bottles, cups, boxes—and above all, tons and tons of Räppli (confetti) so that by 6:00, the first trams could pass through the town center again.
+On Thursday morning, after the official “Endstreich” at 4:00, nearly 300 workers with over 100 vehicles were busy with brooms, shovels, large and small street sweepers of all kinds, small trucks, and even snowplows to clear the main streets.
+Overall, they removed over 350 tons of trash!
+This comparatively high figure is primarily due to the rainy weather, which makes the Räppli heavier.
 But despite their best efforts, chances are you will find leftover Räppli in the streets, stuck to your shoes, and in your clothes for several more weeks.

 Even though the the main Basel Fasnacht is over for this year, you can still get some more Fasnacht feeling over the next couple of weeks.
 For one, there are the “Bummelsonntage” on the next the Sundays, when many of the Cliques march through town in the afternoon without their costumes but still playing their music (https://www.basellife.com/event/fasnacht-bummelsonntage-strolling-sundays).